netrisai/docs/definitions.rst

 * **User Role** - Group of user permissions and tenants for role-based access control (RBAC).

 * **Site** - Each separate deployment (each data center) should be defined as a Site.
 All network units and resources are attached to a site.
-Netris Controller comes with a “default” site preconfigured.
-Site entry defines global attributes such as; AS numbers, default ACL policy, and Site Mesh (site to site VPN) type.
+Site entry defines global attributes such as; AS numbers, default ACL policy, Site Mesh (site to site VPN), and other site-level parameters.

 * **Subnet** - IPv4/IPv6 address resources linked to *Sites* and *Tenants*